dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 # Name: Craven Dunhill & Co Ltd, Jackfield
 - Date: 1872 AD

 Craven Dunhill & Co Ltd was formed on 9th February 1872 at Jackfield.
-The firm became one of Britain�s leading producers of ceramic tiles.
+The firm became one of Britain's leading producers of ceramic tiles.

-The new purpose built factory site, known as the �Jackfield Works�, was used by the firm from 25th February 1874.
+The new purpose built factory site, known as the 'Jackfield Works', was used by the firm from 25th February 1874.
 Jackfield Works was constructed in the Gothic Revival style with a characteristic 'long and thin' plan, enabling raw clay to enter at one end, and finished products to emerge at the other.
 Production ceased at the Jackfield Works 1951.
 ![](../1shropshire/assets/images/history/2020-07-31_06_49_24_DSC_7705_DxO_1.jpg)

 # Name: Stirchley Tower